RopeWiki/app/README.md

 * Build the ropewiki/webserver_legacy image
   * `docker image build -f Dockerfile_legacy -t ropewiki/legacy_webserver .`
+    * Note: if you have moved the 'images' assets folder into the 'html/ropewiki' subfolder already, move them out before doing the docker image build, because the build daemon sends the entire contents of the folder where the dockerfile is located, and images is >15GB.
+Similarly if you have a .sql backup file in 'mysql/backup'.
 * [Optional] Open an interactive shell to view files and run test commands in webserver
   * `docker container run -it ropewiki/legacy_webserver /bin/bash`
 * Place a database *.sql backup file in ./mysql/backup